 Since I haven't explained this DIY before, this is the rig I use to ferment vegetables.
 Now on display for the very first time.

-Over the past 18 months the program has consolidated as…Continue
+Over the past 18 months the program has consolidated as the garden has adopted an approach which is more engaging of the…Continue

 At the January GV at Lissa's we had a guest speaker Ismail Moola, from Nutri-Organics.
 It was decided that those who purchased his Potting/Garden Medium might like to do a comparison test with the view to seeing which product performs best and fruits with a better tasting product.